-Okinawa Soba is similar to Udon rather than Ramen
+Okinawa Soba: A Dish similar to Udon rather than Ramen

-The Soba buckwheat noodles are either served hot in a soy-sauce-based Dashi-rich broth or eaten cold dipping in Mentsuyu sauce.
-Soba noodle soup is well-known overseas, but have you ever heard that there is another Soba dish originating in Okinawa Prefecture?
+The noodle soup is now well-known, but have you ever heard that there is another soba originating from Okinawa Prefecture?

 Okinawa Soba (沖縄そば)